pedelin/RepData_PeerAssessment1/PA1_template.md

 day_mean_mod <- mean(Tot_per_Day_mod$steps)
 day_median_mod <- median(Tot_per_Day_mod$steps)
 ```
 The daily mean with filled in missing data is _10766_ steps and the daily median with filled in missing data is _10766_ steps.
-The absolute difference is _0_ for the mean and _1.189_ for the median.
+The absolute difference is _0_ for the mean and _1.19_ for the median.

 ## Are there differences in activity patterns between weekdays and weekends?
 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-1.Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 library(timeDate)